New Orleans by the Numbers

 Percent of New Orleans students attending schools performing in the top 25% of statewide performance

-Student achievement has remained flat for the past 3 years.
+Student achievement has remained stagnant for the past four years.

 Mastery or Above